cdl-saarland/CGO17_ArtifactEvaluation/README.md

-### Testing environments: LNT driver
+### Testing environments: LNT & NPB driver

-The installation of LNT is described online [6] and performed by the "setup_lnt.py" script.
-The NPB benchmarks will be "run in-place".
+We will use LNT to execute the LLVM test suite as well as SPEC.
+The installation of LNT is described online [6].
+If `virtualenv` version 2.X is installed, the *setup_lnt.py* script can be used to set up LNT and a sandbox.
+The NPB benchmarks will be "run in-place" using the `make suite` command..

 ### Testing:

 The *runtests.py* script performs the following steps interactively.
-In general we have two test drivers:
+In general we have three test drivers that can be executed separatly.

-  - [NPB] for the SNU NPB benchmarks.
+  - *NPB* for the SNU NPB benchmarks.
+  - *LNT* for the LLVM test-suite.
-  - [lnt] for the LLVM test-suite and SPEC.
+  - *LNT* for the SPEC.

 We will assume the following environment variables are initialized according to their description.
 If the provided scripts were used, all configuration values have been written to the *config.py* file located in the scripts directory.
-This file is also read by the *runtest.py" script.
+This file is also read by the *runtest.py* script.

 Variable   | Description
 -----------|--------------------------------------------------------------------